 Originally Published: August 17, 2021

 Profits keep shareholders and stakeholders happy and provide your company with more capital to grow.
+As a fundamental measure of financial performance, profitability provides a gauge of a company’s return on investment and informs strategic decision-making.
 To plan an effective course of profit-growing actions that are rooted in data, a profitability analysis matters…a lot.

 What is Profitability Analysis?

-A profitability analysis looks beyond end net profit for more detailed insights into an organization’s ability to generate income, including:
+A profitability analysis looks beyond financial statements and end net profit for more detailed insights into an organization’s ability to generate income, including:

 - Gross & net profits